Benefits Related to Project 112/SHAD

 VA offers health care, disability compensation and other benefits to eligible Veterans.
 Their dependents and survivors also may be eligible for benefits.

 Health care for Veterans

-Veterans who participated in Project 112/SHAD are eligible for VA health care at no cost for any illness possibly related to the testing.
-Also, VA provides priority enrollment for health care Veterans who have disabilities VA has determined are service-related.
+Veterans who participated in Project 112/SHAD are eligible for VA health care.
+VA also provides priority enrollment for Veterans who have a military service-connected disability.

 Disability compensation for Veterans